 Technological advancement has blessed this generation with automatic transmission engines, which have extensively revolutionized everything motor.
-The controls are more straightforward and easy to navigate, so you only need basic driving skills, and you are good to go.
+The controls are more straightforward and easy to navigate, so you only need basic driving skills to avoid mistakes when driving an automatic transmission car and you are good to go.

 That is why many beginners or new drivers who get confused by the manual car clutch system are eager to drive an automatic car.
 But — not so fast.
 With the ease of driving an auto car comes a new set of bad habits you need to avoid.
 If you are a car owner, you would want to extend your car’s life by practicing as many good habits as you can.